A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: Data Analysis Estimating the Missing Counts First

+As anticipated in Section \ref{model_performance}, we can use a log-linear model to first estimate the total counts $N^E$ and $N^U$, and then apply the complete model in (\ref{complete_model}).
+We decided to adopt the saturated model, to impose no constraints on the parameters.
+It is also possible here to use the model selection procedure proposed in \citet{bbsda99}, in case one wants to employ a more parsimonious model.
+The number of unobserved exposed cases is estimated to be $47$, while for the unobserved unexposed cases is $26$.
+The estimated ratio is then $586/455 = 1.288$.
+To get the $95\%$ confidence interval for the ratio $N^E/N^U$ using this log-linear model, we resample the observed data using a multinomial distribution with the empirical probability for each cell.
+Then estimate the count of the missing cells using the saturated (or selected) log-linear model.
+The confidence interval that we would obtain is $[1.16, 1.43]$.

+If we want to also study the presence of differential ascertainment, instead, we can assume that the total counts of cases is $N^E = 586$ exposed and $N^U = 455$ unexposed, which will be considered fixed.
+We can now fit the complete model (\ref{complete_model}), in which the only source of randomness comes from the multinomial distributions $M^e | N^e$ of the cases in the two contingency tables.
+Again we expect the estimate for $\theta$ to be negative and small in magnitude, as per Remark \ref{why_theta}.
+The estimates that we get from this model are reported in the first line of Table \ref{estimates_model_1}.

-We start by fitting the model with $\theta = 0$ on the complete tables, with the numbers $85$ and $63$ in the bottom right cells of the exposed and unexposed contingency tables respectively.
-The estimates we got are reported in Table \ref{estimates_model_1_theta_null}.
+We now want to find the empirical distribution of $\hat{\theta}$ under $H: \theta = 0$.
+We start by fitting the model with $\theta = 0$ on the complete tables, with the numbers $47$ and $26$ in the bottom right cells of the exposed and unexposed contingency tables respectively.
+The estimates we got are reported in the second line of Table \ref{estimates_model_1}.
+Using them, we generate $1000$ new populations from two multinomial distributions with probabilities given by (\ref{prob_rasch_no_indep}).
+We then fit the complete model on these populations, and get the empirical distribution for $\hat{\theta}$ which is plotted in Figure \ref{empirical_distribution_thetahat_capture_recapture}, together with the quantiles that define a $90\%$ and $95\%$ confidence interval.
+Let $\alpha = 0.05$, the relevant quantiles are $q_{\alpha/2} = -0.157 , \ q_{\alpha} = -0.127 , \ q_{1-\alpha} = 0.129 $ and $q_{1-\alpha/2} = 0.149$.